 Today we will investigate how wineries in the Chianti Classico DOCG achieve their signature freshness.
 We have spoken to two winemakers: Marco Mascarello from Castello di Radda and Dr Tommaso Bojola from La Castellina.
 They’ve shared lots of interesting facts with us about what gives the wine its unique taste.

-If you’re keen to refresh your memory on the differences between Chianti and Chianti Classico, head over to my “Essential Guide to Chianti and Chianti Classico” first.
-Then come back and find out where the captivating cherry flavour comes from.
+If you’re keen to refresh your memory on the differences between Chianti and Chianti Classico, head over the “Toscana” section of our Ultimate Guide on Italian wine.

 Introducing Castello di Radda